Skip to main content

 USB Mode

-This screen is displayed when the CAN Bus Debugger tool is under control by a PC.
-While in this state, physical tool controls are limited, however, pressing the ✔ button will toggle the tool's internal terminator state.
+This screen is displayed when the CAN Bus Debugger tool is controlled by a PC.
+While in this state, physical tool controls are limited.
+However, pressing the ✔ button will toggle the tool's internal terminator state.

 Enable USB control using an application that supports the gs_usb protocol.
 Some applications supporting this protocol are listed below in the PC Applications section.